TrainWeb.org Facebook Page

 Map: Ba 43 K 3 Topographic Maps

 Cars of freight and passengers were ferried across the harbor between the Clinton Street docks at left and Locust Point.
-By the time of this 1938 aerial photo that route had been relegated to a spur of the Sparrows Point Branch that curves along the right side.
-During the 1800s a Bollman Bridge Works factory had been adjacent, north of the B&O docks.
+By the time of this 1938 aerial photo, that route had been relegated to a spur of the Sparrows Point Branch that curves along the right side.
+A Bollman Bridge Works factory had been adjacent, north of the B&O docks, during the 1800s.

 The car float facilities remained available for special purposes into the 1960s.
-For example, the link below tells of a BGE generator too large to fit through the Belt Line tunnels, so during 1960 the B&O ferried it across the harbor.
+For example, the link below tells of a BGE generator too large to fit through the Belt Line tunnels, so B&O ferried it across the harbor during 1960.

 Link: Giant Generator Floated by B&O